fabiankaraben/nodejs-mini-projects/README.md

     intermediate/37-morgan-logging

 38. **Agenda Job Queue**
-    This is a persistent queue in Node.js with TypeScript, Agenda with MongoDB, retry/fail handling, API to schedule, and Kubernetes deployment.
+    This is a persistent queue in Node.js with TypeScript, Agenda with MongoDB, retry/fail handling, API to schedule, and Docker Compose deployment.
     intermediate/38-agenda-job-queue

 39. **Real-Time Collaboration**
-    This is a collab server in Node.js with TypeScript, using Socket.io with rooms, shared state, Redis pub/sub, and Docker deployment.
+    This is a collab server in Node.js with TypeScript, using Socket.io with rooms, shared state, Redis pub/sub, and Docker Compose deployment.
     intermediate/39-real-time-collaboration

 40. **GraphQL Federation**
-    This is a federated GraphQL service in Node.js with Apollo and TypeScript, one subgraph, extend types, JWT, and Kubernetes deployment.
+    This is a federated GraphQL service in Node.js with Apollo and TypeScript, one subgraph, extend types, JWT, and Docker Compose deployment.
     intermediate/40-graphql-federation

 41. **Load Testing with Artillery**